Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication: Numerical Evaluations

-Firstly, as discussed earlier, we classify each row and column blocks of $\Av$ and $\Bv$ with importance level \textit{high}, \textit{medium}, and \textit{low}.
+Firstly, as discussed earlier, we classify each row and column blocks of $\Av$ and $\Bv$ with importance levels \textit{high}, \textit{medium}, and \textit{low}.
 The element of each block is i.i.d. and distributed with $\mathcal{N}(0,10)$, $\mathcal{N}(0,1)$, and $\mathcal{N}(0,0.1)$, for \textit{high}, \textit{medium}, and \textit{low} levels, respectively.
 We assume that both $\Av$ and $\Bv$ have only one instance of row and column from each level, i.e., $N = 3$, $P = 3$.
 We take the multiplication of \textit{high} and \textit{high} blocks as \textit{class one}, \textit{high} and \textit{medium} blocks as \textit{class two}, and the remaining as \textit{class three}.
-With this new class definition, we have $(n_1, n_2,n_3) = (1,2,6)$ sub-blocks in each class.
-We select the window selection probabilities for NOW and EW-UEP strategies as $\Gamma_1 = 0.35, \Gamma_2 = 0.35, \ \Gamma_3 = 0.3$.
+With this definition, we have $(k_1, k_2,k_3) = (1,2,6)$ sub-blocks in each class.
+We select the window selection probabilities for both NOW and EW-UEP strategies as $\Gamma_1 = 0.35, \Gamma_2 = 0.35, \ \Gamma_3 = 0.3$.

-The decoding probability for each class are obtained through the formulation given in \cite{vukobratovic2012unequal}, which is also illustrated for NOW-UEP strategy in Fig. \ref{NOW_prob}.
-In Fig. \ref{three_cls_mse}, these decoding probabilities are used to obtain the normalized loss values as a function of time $t$ along with the performance of MDS codes.
-Until time $t = 1.7$, the UEP protection with both NOW and EW performs better than that of MDS, since they enable early recovery of important classes with a small number of received packets.
-For instance, at time $t = 1$ the MDS gives $0.46$ normalized loss which is extremely high while the EW-UEP strategy provides loss of $0.088$ which is significantly lower than MDS and close to perfect recovery.
-Hence, if we are interested in the earlier recovery of certain important parts, using UEP codes for matrix approximation is advantageous.
-After time $t= 1.7$, MDS code starts to perform better than the others since it can fully recover $\Cv$ after receiving nine packets.
-However, if we wait long enough, the UEP strategy will also fully recover the desired matrix.
+The decoding probabilities for each class are obtained through the formulation given in \cite{vukobratovic2012unequal}, as also depicted for the NOW-UEP strategy in Fig. \ref{NOW_prob}.
+In Fig. \ref{three_cls_mse}, these decoding probabilities are used to obtain the normalized expected loss values as a function of time $t$ along with the performance obtained with the MDS codes which are also used in \cite{lee2017speeding} for coded computation.
+Until time $t = 1.7$, the UEP protection with both NOW and EW is better than that of MDS, since the UEP coding strategy enables early recovery of important classes with a small number of received packets.
+For instance, at time $t = 1$ the MDS coding approach gives a normalized loss of $0.46$ which is extremely high while the EW-UEP strategy provides loss of $0.088$ which is significantly lower and close to perfect recovery.
+In other words, if we are interested in an earlier recovery of certain important parts, using the UEP coding approach for matrix approximation is highly advantageous.
+After time $t= 1.7$, the MDS code starts to perform better than the others since it can fully recover $\Cv$ after receiving nine packets.
+If we wait long enough, the UEP strategy will also fully recover the desired matrix product.